lperniciaro/Kafka-Demo/README.md

 # Kafka-Demo

 ## Overview
 Real-time streaming data pipeline using **Kafka** and **Docker**.
 Streaming data from Kafka is consumed in Python where aggregation metrics are calculated and reingested in a Kafka.
-The metrics are sent to the new Kafka topic processed-user-login.
+The following new topics are produced:

 processed-user-login:
 Cleans user data by replacing missing fields with 'unknown'